developeronboardingcost.com

 • First commit (PR to README, internal docs, or test)

-Delay cost: DORA elite teams target Day 1-2
+Delay cost: Top teams target a first commit by Day 1-2

 • Confirm laptop, accounts, and access all workingCRITICAL